Training, Certification & Credentialing

 Levels of Certification and Requirements

-Restrictions: BCARES badge and C&C Card is not issued at this level
+Restrictions: BCARES (Sheriff's) ID is not issued at this level

 Associate (A)

-BCARES ID will be issued with a C&C Card
+BCARES (Sheriff's) ID will be issued at this level

 Requirements: